-The Center for Outcomes Research and Epidemiology (CORE) in the College of Veterinary Medicine, Kansas State University, is seeking applicants with expertise in applied research design and data analysis to join our collaborative team as a full-time permanentResearch Associate.
+The Center for Outcomes Research and Epidemiology in the College of Veterinary Medicine, Kansas State University, is seeking applicants for a full-time Post-Doctoral Research Associate position.
+The successful candidate would be fully engaged in the diverse outcomes-based research and training programs of the Center (http://www.vet.k-state.edu/core).

 Kansas State University is an Equal Opportunity Employer of individuals with disabilities and protected veterans and actively seeks diversity among its employees.
 Equal Employment Opportunity is the Law.
 Screening of applications begins immediately and will continue until the position is filled.

 In connection with your application for employment, Kansas State University may procure a Background Screen on you as part of the process of considering your candidacy as an employee.

 A PhD studentship is available at the Department of Diagnostic Medicine/Pathobiology, College of Veterinary Medicine, Kansas State University.
 The ideal candidate will have a doctor of veterinary medicine, a doctor of medicine, or an equivalent degree; training in research via a MSc degree; and quantitative skills confirmed by either formal education or research publications.
 Applicants who have not completed a MSc should either demonstrate extensive research experience during their undergraduate career, or have completed an MPH or acquired employment‐based experience in public health, epidemiology, or biostatistics.